ksnovak/Multigame_Browser/README.md

     * "Show me all the Rimworld streams, then all the Stardew streams, ..."
     * "Show me the specified users first, then all the rest"
 * Pagination
-* Something to do for Replays and Hosts
-* Option for Youtube and Steam streams
+    * Make sure there's proper handling of a streamer not appearing until page 2 for the main list, but page 1 for the Include list

 ## Backburner /  Don't forget:
 * Change promises to async, for clarity     https://medium.com/@bluepnume/learn-about-promises-before-you-start-using-async-await-eb148164a9c8